brentgroves/repsys/k8s/mysql-innodb-cluster-install.md

 **[Current Status](../development/status/weekly/current_status.md)**\
 **[Back to Main](../README.md)**

+## Azure Issue

+Could not get the MySQL Operator to install a MySQL InnoDB cluster on Azure.

 ## mayastor issue

 - Installed a 3 instance MySQL InnoDB cluster using mysql-innodb-mayastor-cluster.yaml.
 It worked until I rebooted then had a problem like on rephub1_home.